NVIDIAGameWorks/Falcor/Docs/Usage/Path-Tracer.md

 ![PathTracer-overview](./images/PathTracer-Overview.png)

-The `MegakernelPathTracer` render pass implements an unbiased path tracer in DXR.
+The `MegakernelPathTracer` render pass implements an unbiased path tracer in DXR 1.0.
 Paths are created in a raygen shader and hit/miss points are reported back from the respective shader stages.
 The raygen shader loops over path segments up to the maximum configured path length.

 For each pixel on screen, `samplesPerPixel` paths are traced.
 At each path vertex (black dots), a configurable number `lightSamplesPerVertex` of shadow rays (dashed lines) is traced to sampled light sources.